 A pair of female-based studies have put women in the spotlight of mesothelioma research.
-Recent studies found women tend to develop mesothelioma symptoms at a younger age than men, often resulting from secondary exposure or women-targeted products.
+Recent studies reveal gender differences, including women tending to develop mesothelioma symptoms younger than men, often resulting from secondary exposure or women-targeted products.

 Mesothelioma is more commonly diagnosed among men (men make up 80 percent of cases) because occupations involving asbestos were traditionally held by them.
 Women, however, are not immune to the disease and may even have an elevated risk for other cancers from asbestos exposure.

 Malignant Diffuse Mesothelioma in Women

 A study published in the American Journal of Surgical Pathology in December 2019 reviewed 354 cases of malignant mesothelioma in women from a database of 2,858 confirmed mesothelioma cases.

-The study took place at the Duke University Medical Center in Durham, North Carolina and included 275 women diagnosed with pleural mesothelioma, the most common form of the disease, and 79 diagnosed with peritoneal mesothelioma.
+The study occurred at the Duke University Medical Center in Durham, North Carolina, and included 275 women diagnosed with pleural mesothelioma, the most common form of the disease, and 79 diagnosed with peritoneal mesothelioma.